ibm-cloud-docs/databases-for-redis/dashboard-backups.md

 ```
 {: codeblock}

+The response is a table with backup `ID`, `Type`, `Status`, and `Created At` fields.

-To see the details of one of the backups from the list,
+To see the details of one of the backups from the list, take the ID from the `ID` field of the table and use it with the `backup-show` command.

 ```
 ibmcloud cdb backup-show crn:v1:staging:public:databases-for-postgresql:us-south:a/6284014dd5b487c87a716f48aeeaf99f:3b4537bf-a585-4594-8262-2b1e24e2701e:backup:a3364821-d061-413f-a0df-6ba0e2951566
 ```
 {: codeblock}

+The response has the backup `ID`, the `Deployment ID`, `Type`, `Created At`, `Status`, and `Is Restorable` information.

+## Managing Backups via the {{site.data.keyword.cloud_notm}} databases API

+The _Foundation Endpoint_ shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+Use it in conjunction with the `/backups` endpoint if you need to manage or automate backups programmatically.

+For more information and examples, see the [API Reference](https://pages.github.ibm.com/compose/apidocs/cloud-databases-api-static.html#tag/Backups).